 What does this mean for you as a HDB Seller ?

 This means you need to be first to be sure whether your HDB sale will be “profitable” (or more correctly, has “cash proceeds”) or your HDB sale is a “negative” one.
-To do so, you can do the calculations above or you can use the HDB sales proceed calculator or get your real estate agent to do so.
+To do so, you can do the calculations above or you can use the HDB sales proceed calculator (google for it) or get your real estate agent to do so.
 All competent real estate agents can very quickly let you know whether your sale is a negative sale or not.

 If your sale is a negative HDB resale, you will just have to take note that you MUST NOT SPEND your $5,000 option money away.
 You will be asked to pay back this amount to the CPF to complete your sale.
 So don’t happily spend the money away or use it as the option fee for your other property’s purchase.